ahdis/ch-crl/pages/_includes/intro.md

 # Swiss CRL (Cancer Registration Law) Implementation Guide

 ## Introduction
-The documentation for the hearing is available on the website of the National Institute for Cancer Epidemiology and Registration
+This document specifies the exchange format for cancer registration.
-(<https://www.nicer.org> > Krebsregistrierung > Partner im Gesundheitswesen).
+On January 1st 2020 the new National Law on Cancer Registration (NLCR) and the according Ordinance on Cancer Registration (OCR) enters into force.
+In order to achieve data completeness on a national level, institutions involved in diagnosing or treating cancer are required to report cases of cancer to a cancer registry.
+For further information on the legal framework, please consult the website of the National Agency for Cancer Registration ([NACR](https://www.nkrs.ch/)) or the website of the Federal Office of Public Health ([FOPH](https://www.bag.admin.ch/), keyword “Krebsregistrierung”, “Enregistrement du cancer”, “Registrazione delle malattie tumorali”).

 ## Scope